 In a medium bowl, whisk together the flour, baking soda, cinnamon, and salt.

-Bake for about 55 minutes until a wooden skewer or a sharp knife inserted in the center comes out clean.
-Cool in the pan on a wire rack for 10 minutes, then turn out of the pan and finish cooling upright on the wire rack.
+Bake for about 55 minutes until a skewer or a sharp knife inserted in the center comes out clean.
+Cool in the pan on a wire rack for 10 minutes, then turn out the bread and finish cooling upright on the wire rack.
+Slice and enjoy.

-You can also make these as muffins, and they will make about 14 to 18 regular muffins.
-Reduce the cooking time to about 25 minutes.
-Cool in the pan for about 10 minutes, then turn them out onto a wire rack to finish cooling.
+- You can use this batter to make 14 to 18 regular muffins.
+Reduce the cooking time to about 25 minutes and cool in the pan for about 10 minutes, then turn them out onto a wire rack to finish cooling.